what is igaming

 Regulation

 Another significant trend in the global iGaming market is the rise of state-owned gambling operations.
 Switzerland’s lottery and sports betting markets are prime examples.
-Several other nations are considering the possibility of enforcing state-owned online casinos, and if they follow Switzerland’s footsteps, the iGaming industry is about the change drastically.
+Several other nations are considering the possibility of enforcing state-owned online casinos, and if they follow Switzerland’s footsteps, the iGaming industry is about to change drastically.

 Market Saturation